cashhollister2u/Tidbyt-Open-Sourced/README.md

   - "Initial layer height" set to 0.1mm
   - "Layer height" set to 0.1mm

-- Main Body, Back Cover, Button, Pi Mounting Plate (Included in Main file):
+- Main Body, Back Cover, Button, Pi Mounting Plate:
-  - THE FOLLOWING SETTINGS AND CUT SHOULD BE PRE-SET IN THE FILES (CONFIRM)

    - A "Main Body" perform a "cut" at y=20 and isolate the mounting platform for the Pi.
    - Ensure the cut only selects the platform and not the walls of the main body.
    - "Connectors" (Snap) on each of the 6 pillars that support the platform
      - Depth ratio = 2.50mm / Size = 2.00mm (connector settings)
    - Prited using "0.28mm Extra Draft @BBL X1C"

 - It is recommended to wait for parts to cool down to room temp before attempting to assemble.
   - ie. The LED Matrix panel is press fit to the main body.